 HEALTHCARE FRAUD LAWS AND PENALTIES FOR VIOLATION

-There are numerous statutes designed to punish healthcare fraud and outlaw a wide array of conduct.
+There are numerous statutes designed to punish Medicare fraud and outlaw a wide array of conduct.
 The following are the four primary healthcare laws and related penalties:

 Healthcare Fraud Civil Laws